UAMS-DBMI/PosdaTools/docs/src/installation.md

 Any Linux distribution should work, as long as you can install Docker, though we have tested Posda on the following:

-* Ubuntu 16.04, 18.04
+* Ubuntu 16.04, 18.04, 20.04
 * RHEL 7
 * Alpine

 ### Type of Installation
 Posda supports a number of different types of installation.
-The main options are if separate storage will be used, and/or a separate database server.
+The main options are if separate storage will be used, and/or a separate database server, and/or separate compute nodes (worker nodes).
 The reasons why you would make these choices are beyond the scope of this documentation, but you should make those choices before beginning installation.